Richard Butler (academic)

 Richard W. Butler is an academic and emeritus professor of human geography at the University of Strathclyde.
-He is most known for his work in creating the tourism area cycle of evolution model or the Butler Model.
+He is most known for creating the tourism area cycle of evolution model aka the Butler Model.

-Education and career
+Life

 Butler graduated with a BA at the University of Nottingham, and later a PhD at the University of Glasgow.
-After getting his education, he taught at the University of Western Ontario for 30 years, then at the University of Surrey where he held the position of Deputy Head at the School of Management.
+After his education, he taught at the University of Western Ontario for 30 years, then at the University of Surrey where he held the position of Deputy Head at the School of Management.

-Later in life, he consulted for many countries such as Canada, United Kingdom, and Australia.
+Later in life, he consulted for countries such as Canada, United Kingdom, and Australia.

-The Butler Model of Tourism
+Butler Model of Tourism

-The Butler Model of Tourism is a geographic model developed by Richard Butler and published through The Canadian Geographer when he was at the University of Western Ontario.
+The Butler Model of Tourism is a geographic model developed by Richard Butler and published through The Canadian Geographer while he was at the University of Western Ontario.